-- Unit has a chill zone and partly assimilated inclusions in contact with the Spot Pond Granodiorite (Zsg) just west of Rt.
+- 1) Unit has a chill zone and partly assimilated inclusions in contact with the Spot Pond Granodiorite (Zsg) just west of Rt.
 93 near Wenepoykin Hill and at the southern end of South Reservoir.
-Inclusions are well exposed at the point on the west side of the small eastern embayment at the south end of South Reservoir. - 2) Has an inclusion in the Lawrence Woods Granophyre (Zlwg) in Lawrence Woods but this is contrary to U-Pb zircon ages, but just barely and not statistically (see item #7 of the Lawrence Woods Granophyre above.) - 3) Crosscuts reddish-colored rhyolite dikes that cut across the Spot Pond Granodiorite on Wenepoykin Hill. - 4) U-Pb zircon (CA-ID-TIMS) age: 596.24 ± 0.16 Ma.
+Inclusions are well exposed at the point on the west side of the small eastern embayment at the south end of South Reservoir. - 2) Has an inclusion in the Lawrence Woods Granophyre (Zlwg) in Lawrence Woods but this is contrary to U-Pb zircon ages, but just barely and this difference is not statistically distinct (see item #7 of the Lawrence Woods Granophyre above.) - 3) Crosscuts reddish-colored rhyolite dikes that cut through the Spot Pond Granodiorite on Wenepoykin Hill. - 4) U-Pb zircon (CA-ID-TIMS) age: 596.24 ± 0.16 Ma.
 Age close to (slightly younger than) Lawrence Woods (Zlwg).
 Field relationships indicate an age older than the Lawrence Woods.
-This age and the more dioritic composition of the unit strongly suggest that the Rams Head may be co-magmatic with the Boojum Rock Tuff (Zbrc) of very similar age.
+This age, the more dioritic composition of the unit, and the abundant plagioclase and hornblende crystals in the Boojum Rock Tuff (Zbrc) suggest that the Rams Head may be co-magmatic with the Boojum Rock which has a similar age.

 Zdg: A sliver of diorite-hornblende gabbro in the southwestern Fells.
 This unit has not been recognized previously.
-The unit has <2% quartz (possibly melted inclusions from intruded Westboro Fm.) and no alkali feldspar with 45% plagioclase and 55% amphibole (hornblende).
-Therefore, it does not resemble any granitic plutonic unit in the Fells.
+The unit has <2% quartz (possibly melted inclusions from the locally intruded Westboro Fm.) and no alkali feldspar with 45% plagioclase and 55% amphibole (hornblende).
+It does not closely resemble any granitic plutonic unit in the Fells.

-- 1) The north side of the diorite-gabbro exposure is an intrusive contact with the Westboro Formation (Zvwq). - 2) The south side of the body is truncated along a major E-W trending fault. - 3) U-Pb age: 596.02 ± 0.32 Ma (zircon, CA-ID-TIMS).
+- 1) The north side of the diorite-gabbro exposure is an intrusive contact with the Westboro Formation (Zvwq). - 2) The south side of the body is truncated along a major E-W trending fault. - 3) U-Pb age: 596.02 + 0.32 Ma (zircon, CA-ID-TIMS).

-Volcanic Rocks in the Southern Fells

-Lynn Volcanic Complex in the Pine Hill area, 2 distinct members (Zpt, Zpmh):
+Upper Lynn Volcanic Complex in the Southern Fells

+Pine Hill area (Zlvx, Zlvc):
-Zpt (upper unit - Wrights Tower Tuff Member) - welded to non-welded crystal and lithic tuffs of Pine and Middle Hills and at eastern Wrights Pond.
-Rests on Middle Hill Member.

-Zpmh (lower unit - Middle Hill Member) - basal volcaniclastic rocks with quartz and alkali feldspar crystals, clasts derived from Spot Pond Granodiorite (Zsg), and volcanic and quartzite/argillite hornfels lithic fragments from Westboro.
-Includes greenish-gray diamictite basal units on Middle Hill.
-Matrix is mostly a poorly sorted volcaniclastic sandstone/conglomerate.
-Likely equivalent to the Zbjc facies of the Lynn Volcanic Complex in the Boojum Rock area.
+Welded to non-welded crystal and lithic tuffs of Pine and Middle Hills and at eastern Wrights Pond.
+Rests on basal volcaniclastic rocks with quartz and alkali feldspar crystals, clasts derived from Spot Pond Granodiorite (Zsg), and volcanic and quartzite/argillite hornfels lithic fragments from the Westboro Formation.
+Includes greenish-gray diamictite basal units on Middle Hill that do not appear to be glacial.
+A similar pattern is recognized for the Lynn Volcanic Complex in the Boojum Rock area.

-- 1. Zpt inclusion in Lawrence Woods Granophyre (Zlwg) west of fault on west side of Middle Hill. - 2.
-Zpt and Zpmh intruded by Lawrence Woods Granophyre (Zlwg) on southern Pine, Little Pine and Middle Hills, and at Wrights Pond with chill zone in Zlwg.
-The age difference is likely very small, and the two units are related. - 3.
-Zpmh has granite debris from the Spot Pond Granodiorite (Zsg) in volcaniclastic conglomerates on Middle, Little Pine, and Pine Hills and west of Middle Hill. - 4.
-Quartzite lithic fragments and clasts (some with flattened and sutured, but also some with intact, round grains) from the Westboro Formation at both Virginia Wood (Zvwq) and Whip Hill (Zwp), and abundant volcanic lithic fragments of a variety of types in Zpt and Zpmh. - 5.
+- 1. Zlvc inclusion in Lawrence Woods Granophyre (Zlwg) west of fault on west side of Middle Hill. - 2.
+Zlvx and Zlvc intruded by Lawrence Woods Granophyre (Zlwg) on southern Pine, Little Pine and Middle Hills, and at Wrights Pond with chill zone in Zlwg.
+The age difference is likely very small, and the two units are likely related. - 3.
+Zlvc has granite debris from the Spot Pond Granodiorite (Zsg) in volcaniclastic conglomerates on Middle, Little Pine, and Pine Hills and west of Middle Hill. - 4.
+Quartzite lithic fragments and clasts (some with flattened and sutured, but also some with intact, round grains) from the Westboro Formation like in both the Virginia Wood (Zvwq) and Whip Hill (Zwp) areas, and abundant volcanic lithic fragments of a variety of types. - 5.
 Sampling for a U-Pb age was not attempted because of abundant lithic fragments from older units and no flows were found.

-BIG Q1: How is this unit related to the Lynn and Straw Point Volcanic Complexes in the northern Fells?
+BIG Q1: How is this unit related to the Upper Lynn Volcanic Complex in the northern Fells?
 Similar lithologies as Lynn Volcanic Complex at Wamoset Hill except for the banded rhyolitic flows at Wamoset Hill.